 Another benefit of TrotBot's heel is it steps higher on the backside of the foot-path, allowing TrotBot's rear legs to step about as high as the front legs to avoid getting stuck astride obstacles, as can be seen in this heel-path simulation:

-Without its heel TrotBot's rear legs would probably get stuck on a few of these 2x4s:
+Without its heel, TrotBot's rear legs probably wouldn't have cleared a few of these higher steps:

-We've also played around with a few options for active toes that push down on the ground as the foot begins to lift.
-Here's an example of simple feet with toes.
+We've also played around with a few options for active toes that push down on the ground as the foot begins to lift, such as the active toes on TrotBot in the above video.
+Here's another example of simple feet with toes.